ali2236/localization_table/README.md

 # localization_table

-Localize you app using tables
+Localize you app using a localization table.

 ## How to use

-1. Create your table file with `.csv` format.
+1. Create your table file with the `.csv` format.

 2. Put your supported languages in the first row, starting from the second cell.